H3rmt/hyprswitch/README.md

 ### GUI + Keyboard Config
-Complex Config with submap to allow for many different keybinds when opening hyprswitch (run `hyprctl dispatch submap reset` if stuck in switch submap)
+Complex Config with submap to allow for many different keybindings when opening hyprswitch (run `hyprctl dispatch submap reset` if stuck in switch submap)
 - Press (and hold) $modifier + $key to open the GUI and switch trough window
 - Release $key and press 3 to switch to the third next window
 - Release $key and press/hold $reverse + $key to traverse in reverse order